 What Are The Two Types Of Rugby?

 There are two major varieties of rugby games, the Rugby Union, and the Rugby League.
 The split in Rugby occurred in the year 1895 which led to the emergence of the Rugby Union and the Rugby League.
 Earlier the difference was only in case of the administration, but as the years followed, the rules and regulations of Rugby League were changed which resulted in two different forms of Rugby.
-But, after about a hundred years, in 1995, Rugby League and the Rugby Union joined hands together and then on, were referred as one of the professional sports.
+But, after about a hundred years, in 1995, Rugby League and the Rugby Union joined hands together and were referred to as one of the professional sports.

-History Of Rugby:
+History Of Rugby

 Ancient Greeks and the Romans played ‘chasing the ball’, a game which was in many ways similar to the modern world game of Rugby.
 The Rugby Football Union was formed in the year 1871 when the English clubs met to form the team.
 Later on, the flaring of the legal troubles regarding payment of rugby players even when they were missing from the game led to the formation of Northern Rugby Football Union in the year 1892.
 The legal issues resulted in a schism and resulted in the formation of the two separate clubs which were the Rugby League and the Rugby Union.

-Differences In The Rules Of The Two Clubs:
+Differences In The Rules Of The Two Clubs

 In the case of the Union club, the players contest the possession of the rugby ball after the tackle and according to the situation a ruck or a maul can take place.
 But, in the case of the League players, they choose not to contest the ball following the tackle and the game is continued with the “play-the-ball”.
 Then again, in League, if the players fail to make a score before a set of six tackles, while in possession of the ball, they have to surrender their possession whereas in the Union, there is no such rule and the players can keep the ball in their possession even after unlimited number of tackles before scoring as long as they do not end up committing an offense.